K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. Click ①“Trash bin”.
 ![3-2-1-2-1-2-0]

-2. Click the "Delete" button on the confirmation pop-up to complete the deletion of the space.
+2. Click the "Delete" button on the confirm pop-up to complete the deletion of the space.
 ![3-2-1-2-1-2-1]

 ### <div id='19'/> 3.2.1.1.3.
 Domain Management